 Preheat oven to 325°.

 Remove ham from wrapper and take out the plastic round disk covering the bone.
 Keep carving instructions included.

 After the first hour, drain the liquid from the pan with a turkey baster or carefully pour it out into a container or the sink.
-Pour enough Sprite/Ginger Ale/Club Soda over the ham to cover it.
+Pour enough Sprite or Sprite alternative over the ham to cover it.
 This will bring the salt out of the ham.
-Put foil back over pan tightly and continue baking.
+Put foil back over the pan tightly and continue baking.

 Prior to the last 30 minutes of cooking, prepare the glaze.

 - 1/2 of juice from jar of cherries (very sweet)

 - Place all ingredients in a saucepan.
 Heat and reduce.
 You want a syrupy texture but not too thick or too thin.

 - Adjust ingredients as needed